what does require('jquery') return and why multiple assignments

 Syntactical, one-liner convenience, that's all.

-• global.jQuery is two fold.
+is two fold. jQuery

-• Having jQuery available is a great fallback for when $ is unavailable such as when running multiple versions of jQuery.
-I've found this to be fairly common in large projects due to compatibility differences with some 3rd party projects.
+is unavailable such as when running multiple versions of jQuery.
+I've found this to be fairly common in large projects due to compatibility differences with some 3rd party projects. locally

-• $ is the most common usage in the API examples, so it's there for comfort, not necessity.
+is the most common usage in the API examples, so it's there for comfort, not necessity.
+In javascript you can make multiple value assignments in the same statement.

-Multiple = get evaluated right to left.
-Thus in your example $ is jQuery which is what is imported from the require
+get evaluated right to left.
+Thus in your example $

 Simple visual example: